fkiaee/sparsecnn/README.md

 # sparsecnn
-Implementation of the DL-ELM network architecture
+Implementation of ADMM-based sparse CNN architecture.
 This repository contains an implementation of the sparse convolutional neural network using alternating direction method of multiplier (ADMM) introduced by F. Kiaee, C. Gagné, and M. Abbasi.
 The original paper can be found at
 [http://dx.doi.org/10.1016/j.neucom.2016.08.011](http://dx.doi.org/10.1016/j.neucom.2016.08.011)